 With input from you, your health care provider will assess how long you will need to take the medication.

 Missing doses of haloperidol may increase your risk for a relapse in your symptoms.

-Do not stop taking haloperidol or change your dose without talking to with your healthcare provider first.
+Do not stop taking haloperidol or change your dose without talking with your health care provider first.

 Antipsychotic use during the third trimester of pregnancy has a risk for abnormal muscle movements (extrapyramidal symptoms [EPS]) and/or withdrawal symptoms in newborns following delivery.
 Symptoms in the newborn may include agitation, feeding disorder, hypertonia, hypotonia, respiratory distress, somnolence, and tremor; these effects may be self-limiting or require hospitalization.

 Caution is advised with breastfeeding since haloperidol does pass into breast milk.

 What Should I Discuss With My Health Care Provider Before Taking Haloperidol?